beckettgrc/ddq-toolkit/README.md

 `demo/sample-review-workbook.xlsx` is the output of an actual run over these ten questions, if you'd rather just look at the shading than reproduce it.

-## Analysis

-I wrote up what building this taught me about where questionnaire work actually goes:
-*(link to come)*

 ## License

 Copyright © 2026 Deborah Beckett.
 GPLv3 — see [LICENSE](LICENSE).